Britney Spears wants out. What happens next in her conservatorship?

 Judge Brenda Penny praised Spears for her courage in speaking out but said on Wednesday that Spears needs to submit a petition to the court requesting the termination of the conservatorship before any next steps could be taken.
 No new dates were set.

-Under the terms of conservatorships in Calfornia, the judge would usually send a court-appointed investgor to speak with Spears and other interested parties, including the singer's parents Jamie and Lynne Spears, her care manager and the financial institituion that manages her business affairs.
+Under the terms of conservatorships in California, the judge would usually send a court-appointed investigator to speak with Spears and other interested parties, including the singer's parents Jamie and Lynne Spears, her care manager and the financial institution that manages her business affairs.
 The judge would make the final decision.

 "Everybody thinks that you simply walk into court with your case and the judge is going to hear me and the judge is going to understand that what I want is what is right, and they're going to give that to me.
 And it simply doesn't work that way," said Scott Rahn, an attorney with expertise in trusts and conservatorships.